|Nutrition Facts (per serving)|

 This blueberry ice cream is super easy to make and totally delicious.
 Fresh, ripe blueberries shine through in a cooling, tasty summer treat.
 Using sweetened condensed milk adds not only sweetness but also body and what's known as a "mouth-feel" that mimics the richness of a custard-based ice cream without the hassle of cooking a custard base first.

-- Freeze the mixture in an ice cream maker according to manufacturer's instructions.
-If you haven't added the blueberries yet, add the mashed blueberries once the mixture is frozen to a texture/thickness of soft-serve ice cream.
-OR, make ice cream without an ice cream maker and stir in the blueberry puree once the mixture is almost completely frozen.
+Freeze the mixture in an ice cream maker according to manufacturer's instructions.
+If you haven't added the blueberries yet, add the mashed blueberries once the mixture is frozen to the texture/thickness of soft-serve ice cream.
+Or, make ice cream without an ice cream maker and stir in the blueberry puree once the mixture is almost completely frozen.

 An important note: while this ice cream is an excellent way to use an excess of fresh blueberries from a successful foraging or u-pick adventure or a good deal at the farmer's markets, it is just as tasty when made with frozen berries.
 Look for individually quick frozen (IQF) berries without any added sugar or preservatives for the best quality frozen blueberries.
 Let the berries thaw, then mash or purée them.